- About About

 Becoming a Patient in Alabama

-To become a patient eligible for CBD under Leni’s Law, the patient must receive a diagnosis for a serious condition that is resistant to conventional medicine from a physician with whom they have a bona-fide physician-patient relationship and the CBD must be likely to provide the patient with therapeutic or palliative relief.
+To become a patient eligible for CBD under Leni's Law, you must receive a diagnosis for a serious condition that is resistant to conventional medicine from a physician with whom you have a bona-fide physician-patient relationship and the CBD must be likely to provide the patient with therapeutic or palliative relief.

 The affirmative defense is available if CBD would likely provide the patient with therapeutic or palliative relief to a number of conditions including: cachexia or wasting syndrome; severe or chronic pain; severe nausea; seizures; severe and persistent muscle spasms.
 There is additionally a catchall to include any other condition that is severe and resistant to conventional medicine as an eligible condition.